Revisolution/typed-redux-kit/packages/mapped-reducer/readme.md

 #### `#delete(actionTypes: Action | Action[]): this`

-Delete a subreducer for an action type.
+Delete a subreducer for the given action type(s).

 #### `#get(actionType): Reducer`

-Get a subreducer for an action type.
+Get a subreducer for the given action type(s).

 #### `#reduce(state: State, action: Action): State`